HuyDangGiga/Appium-POM/README.md

 ## Highlights:
-This is a sample POM framework to automate Amazon Android app.
+This is a sample POM framework to automate Android app.

 ## Running Tests
 Can be run from IntelliJ the way tests normally are run